 Floods

-Floods are when water overflows from the normal boundaries of a stream, river or other body of water or accumulates in an area that is usually dry.
-There are two main types of floods: inundation floods are slow, developing over hours or days, while flash floods occur suddenly, often without warning, usually due to heavy rain.
-Though annual flooding is a natural phenomenon in many parts of the world, human habitation and land-use practices have led to an increase in frequency and magnitude of floods.
+Floods are when water overflows from the normal boundaries of a stream, river or other body of water, or accumulates in an area that is usually dry.
+There are two main types of floods.
+Inundation floods are slow and develop over hours or days.
+Flash floods occur suddenly, often without warning and usually due to heavy rain.
+Though annual flooding is a natural phenomenon in many parts of the world, human habitation and land-use practices have led to an increase in frequency and size of floods.
 Floods are also predicted to become even more frequent and severe in future due to climate change.
 Floods can be extremely dangerous and cause massive human, environmental and material damage to communities.

 Emergency appeals